LaKing/fedora-workstation/README.md

-## fedora-install-workstation
+## Fedora workstation installer
+Scripts to help your workstation getting running fast.
-Asks some questions, and runds the corresponding installs.
-Compatible with fedora 25.
+It asks some questions, and runds the corresponding installs then automatically.

 ## Prepare
 It is recommended to get your system up to date before running the installer.